hWils/Semantics-EEG-Perception-and-Imagination/README.md

 #### Code
 The following code can be used to pre-process, perform technical validation as described in the publication ***, and as a starter to perform classification based decoding on the dataset.

 The code is written in tutorial style, using jupyter notebook.
-The main script 'batch-papermill' can be used to run automate scripts for all participants.
+The main script 'batch-papermill' can be used to run automate scripts for all participants, or alternative each file can be run with locally selected parameters such as participant and task.

 #### Extra files
 meta_extended.csv contains participant information such as what cap size was used, and channels that were manually identified as being bad